jdpreston30/PGD-preop-metabolomics/README.md

 ## 📖 Citation

 This code is associated with the analysis presented in the following manuscript:
 > Preston et al. (2025).
 Recipient Plasma Metabolomics as a Predictor of Heart Transplant Severe Primary Graft Dysfunction. *American Journal of Transplantation*.
-(Submitted)

 ## 🚀 Quick Start for Reproduction